stridervc/taskwizard/README.md

 more information.

 After installing the Haskell stack, clone the repository to a suitable directory and build and install.
+The build will probably take a long time the first time, as the Haskell stack will download and build all dependencies.
 ```
 git clone git@github.com:stridervc/taskwizard.git
 cd taskwizard